Frank Brennan (politician)

 Francis Brennan (1873 – 6 November 1950) was an Australian lawyer and politician.
-He was a member of the Australian Labor Party (ALP) and served as Attorney-General in the Scullin Government (1929–1932).
+He was a member of the Australian Labor Party (ALP) and served as Attorney-General in the Scullin government (1929–1932).
 He was a member of the House of Representatives for over 35 years (1911–1931, 1934–1949), one of the longest periods of service.
 His brother Tom Brennan was a United Australia Party senator, a rare instance of family members representing opposing parties.

 Early life

+Brennan was born in 1873 at his father's farming property at Upper Emu Creek south of Bendigo, Victoria.
+He was the eleventh of thirteen children born to Mary (née Maher) and Michael Brennan.
+His parents were Irish Catholics who immigrated to Australia during the Great Famine; his mother was born in Thurles, County Tipperary, while his father was born in Mountcharles, County Donegal.

+Brennan was educated locally and went on to attend the University of Melbourne, graduating Bachelor of Laws in 1901.
+Three of his older siblings also completed law degrees, including Tom Brennan, who also served in federal parliament, and Anna Teresa Brennan, who was one of the first women to practise law in Victoria.
+Their father was active in local government, serving three terms as president of the Strathfieldsaye Shire Council.

-Brennan was born at Upper Emu Creek near Bendigo, Victoria and was a younger brother of Tom Brennan, later an assistant minister in the conservative Lyons government.
-He studied law at the University of Melbourne and achieved an LL.B. in 1901.
-A prominent lay figure in Melbourne Catholicism, he established a legal business specialising in union cases.
+A prominent lay figure in Melbourne Catholicism, Brennan established a legal business specialising in union cases.
 He joined the Labor Party in 1907 and unsuccessfully contested Bendigo in 1910, but won Batman at a by-election in 1911.
 In 1913 he married Cecilia Mary O'Donnell.